From the World Heritage inscription:

 The Bremen Town Hall and Roland are an outstanding ensemble representing civic autonomy and market freedom, as developed in the Holy Roman Empire.
 The town hall represents the medieval Saalgeschossbau-type of hall construction, as well as being an outstanding example of the so-called Weser Renaissance in northern Germany.
 The Bremen Roland is the most representative and one of the oldest of the Roland statues erected as a symbol of commercial rights and freedom.

 The city of Bremen is situated in north-western Germany, on the river Weser.
-The site of the medieval town has an oblong form, limited by the river on the south side and by the Stadtgraben, the water moat of the ancient defence system, on the north side.
-The town hall is situated in the centre of the eastern part of the old city area, separating the market in the south from the Domshof, the cathedral square in the north.
-The statue of Roland is located in the centre of the market place.
-The town hall is placed between two churches: the Dom (cathedral church of St Peter) is located on the east side, and the Liebfrauenkirche (Church of Our Lady) on the west.
+The site of the medieval town has an oblong form, limited by the river on the south side and by the Stadtgraben, the water moat of the ancient defense system, on the north side.
+The town hall is situated in the center of the eastern part of the old city area, separating the market in the south from the Domshof, the cathedral square in the north.
+The statue of Roland is located in the center of the marketplace.
+The town hall is placed between two churches: the Dom (cathedral church of St Peter) is located on the east side and the Liebfrauenkirche (Church of Our Lady) on the west.
 Across the market is the Schütting, the seat of the ancient merchant guilds.
 On the east side of the market is the Modernist building for the municipal institutions, the Haus der Bürgerschaft, built in the 1960s.

 The main meeting area is a fantastic display of old German art, woodworking and Hanseatic symbols.
-Many of the large pantings date back hundreds of years and all tell a part of the story of the city.
-One of the paintings is entirely text and is a mixture of Old German, Flemish and English.
-A sort of pidegon language used by Hanseatic traders in the region.
+Many of the large paintings date back hundreds of years and all tell a part of the story of the city.
+One of the paintings is entirely text and is a mixture of Old German, Flemish, and English.
+A sort of pidgin language used by Hanseatic traders in the region.